TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-migration-replication-change.md

 cloudEnvironments="public"
 />

-# Cannot change Storage Account replication type due to system maintenance
+# Cannot change storage account replication type due to system maintenance

 <!--issueDescription-->
- A maintenance operation is occuring on your Storage Account **<!--$ResourceName-->[ResourceName]<!--/$ResourceName-->**.
-This operation does not impact regular storage operations but prevents changing the replication type on the Storage Account.
+ A maintenance operation is occuring on your storage account **<!--$ResourceName-->[ResourceName]<!--/$ResourceName-->**.
+This operation does not impact regular storage operations but prevents changing the replication type on the storage account.
 It could take between 1-7 days for this maintenance operation to complete.
 We sincerely apologize for the inconvienence.<br>
 <!--/issueDescription-->